jni/using-python-for-science/using-python-for-science/essential-libraries-for-science.md

 introduction of what those libraries _do_.

-We have divided the list of libraries into 5 categories: (1) core libraries, libraries that you cannot code for science without; (2) libraries and tools you cannot (or should not) work without; (3) visualizationg & plotting libraries; (4) things that will help you speed up your code; (5) domain specific libraries.
+We have divided the list of libraries into 5 categories: (1) core libraries, ie libraries that you cannot code for science without; (2) libraries and tools you cannot (or should not) work without; (3) visualizationg & plotting libraries; (4) things that will help you speed up your code; (5) domain specific libraries.